kxseven/axe/docs/content/user-guide/installing.md

 | Python Virtualenv*       | [https://github.com/pypa/virtualenv/](https://github.com/pypa/virtualenv/) |
 | jq                       | [https://stedolan.github.io/jq/](https://stedolan.github.io/jq/)           |

-!!! note "Hatch instead of Virtualenv"
+!!! tip "Hatch instead of Virtualenv"
     You may want to use the [hatch] utility instead of virtualEnv.
 I haven't had time to test all of the functionality using a hatch environment but it may be useful to have a single "Cloud" environment for hatch instead of many virtualenvs, one for each 'tool'

 [hatch]: https://github.com/ofek/hatch